-72 When firms already face at least a 3% gain in net-income from being corporate, further tax advantages to being corporate no longer matter as much.
-Similarly, if firms face a tax advantage from being non-corporate, further advantages to being non-corporate matter much less.
+62 When firms already face at least a 3% gain in net-income from being corporate, further tax advantages to being corporate no longer seem to matter.
+Similarly, if firms face a tax advantage from being non-corporate, further advantages to being non-corporate no longer matter.